Skip To Main

 About

 Hailing from central Brooklyn, Congresswoman Yvette Diane Clarke feels honored to represent the community that raised her.
-She is the proud daughter of Jamaican immigrants and takes her passion for her Caribbean heritage to Congress, where she co-chairs the Congressional Caribbean Caucus and works to foster relationships between the United States and the Caribbean Community.
-Clarke is a Senior Member of both the House Energy and Commerce Committee and House Committee on Homeland Security.
-Clarke has been a member of the Congressional Black Caucus since coming to Congress in 2007 and today chairs its Immigration Task Force.
+She is the proud daughter of Jamaican immigrants.
+She takes her passion for her Caribbean heritage to Congress, where she co-chairs the Congressional Caribbean Caucus and works to foster relationships between the United States and the Caribbean Community.
+Clarke is a Senior Member of the House Energy and Commerce Committee and the House Committee on Homeland Security.
+Clarke has been a member of the Congressional Black Caucus since coming to Congress in 2007 and today serves as its 1st Vice-Chair and Chair of its Immigration Task Force.